Do Spouses of 100% Disabled Veterans Get Benefits?

 The DEA benefit is a monthly payment to help with the costs of education.
 Assistance may be available for college, career training certificate programs, apprenticeships, and even on-the-job training.
 If you started or start school or training on or after August 1, 2018, you may be entitled to up to 36 months of benefits.

 The amount of benefits you’ll receive depends on the type of educational program and the number of hours you’re attending.
-The specific amounts are adjusted annually.
-The numbers below are from October 1, 2024, through September 30, 2025.
+The dollar amount of benefits available for different types of educational programs is updated annually, on October 1.
+For the period from October 1, 2025, through September 30, 2026, those figures are:

 Program of Comprehensive Assistance for Family Caregivers (PCAFC)